How can we help you today?

 • It’s a modern alternative to .com.
 With more availability and clear branding advantages, a .store helps you stand out without compromising SEO or trust.

 • You can secure your .store domain easily.
-Network Solutions makes it simple to search, register, and manage your .store domain from launching a new shop or upgrading your current one.
+We make it simple to search, register, and manage your .store domain from launching a new shop or upgrading your current one.

 What is a .store domain?

 A .store domain is a top-level domain (TLD) designed specifically for online retail.
-Instead of going with a generic option like .com or .net, .store tells people that your website is about selling products.
+Instead of going with a generic option like .com or .net, .store signals that your website is a product-selling site.

-Launched in 2016 and managed by Radix Registry, .store has seen steady growth with over 250,000 registrations worldwide.
-It’s been adopted by online retailers, creators, and brick-and-mortar shops moving into digital sales.
+Launched in 2016 and managed by Radix Registry, .store has seen steady growth and is used by global brands, small businesses, and creators.
+It’s been adopted by online retailers, creators, and brick-and-mortar shops as they move into digital sales.

 Why choose a .store domain?